yashsawant22/Fine-Tuning-Llama/README.md

 # Practical Introduction to Llama 2 Fine-Tuning

-Welcome to the GitHub repository for fine-tuning the Llama 2 model using QLoRA on a T4 GPU.
+In this Project I worked on fine-tuning the Llama 2 model using QLoRA on a T4 GPU on Google Colab.
 This project demonstrates how to fine-tune a large language model with limited VRAM, making efficient use of advanced parameter-efficient fine-tuning techniques.

 ## Overview